PARK PLAZA CENTER

 In September 1963, a group of investors headed by William T. Dillard acquired stores in the Little Rock-based Pfiefer Brothers chain.
 The Gus Blass Company, also based in Little Rock, was acquired in February 1964.
 At this time, a 2-level (63,500 square foot) Gus Blass store was being added to PARK PLAZA CENTER.
 This store opened its doors on March 18, 1965.
 The mall now housed approximately 292,600 leasable square feet.

-By the mid-1980s, the open-air PARK PLAZA CENTER had been outclassed by its fully-enclosed neighbor and was in foreclosure.
+By the mid-'80s, the open-air PARK PLAZA CENTER had been outclassed by its fully-enclosed neighbor and was in foreclosure.
 It was purchased by the Houston-based Herring Marathon Group.
 They announced a major renovation in January 1987.
-The mall structure was razed in July, leaving only Dillard's standing.
-Construction of a 3-level, galleria-style shopping venue was underway by September.
+The structure was razed in July, leaving only Dillard's standing.

-In addition to the existing Dillard's, the 540,300 square foot facility would be anchored by a second, 2-level (86,300 square foot) Dillard's.
+Construction of a 3-level, galleria-style shopping center was underway by September 1987.
+When completed, the new PARK PLAZA would encompass approximately 540,300 leasable square feet.
+In addition to the existing Dillard's, the facility would be anchored by a second, 2-level (86,300 square foot) Dillard's.
 The original store was refashioned into Dillard's West (a Women's & Home Store), with the new anchor structure, Dillard's East, housing a Men's & Children's Store.

 The 7-bay Market Food Court was situated on a first floor, or Garden Level, along with the United Artists The Movies (a 7-screen multiplex) and an underground parking deck.
-Covering the Garden Level were a First Level (the mall's second floor) and Second Level (or third floor).
+Above the Garden Level were a First Level (the mall's second floor) and Second Level (or third floor).

 The rebuilding project had cost 55 million dollars.
 Forty stores (out of an eventual sixty-two) were dedicated with a gala grand opening held on July 27, 1988.
 The festivities included a fashion show, presented by Dillard's, and music from the Arkansas Symphony Orchestra.

 PARK PLAZA and UNIVERSITY MALL had been joined by an adjacent shopping center, MIDTOWNE LITTLE ROCK, in October 2006.
-It was built directly east of the PARK PLAZA property, on the northeast corner of the West Markham / University Avenue intersection.
+It was built directly east of the PARK PLAZA property, on the northeast corner of the West Markham-University Avenue intersection.

+New retail centers were springing up throughout the metro area..
+PLEASANT RIDGE TOWN CENTER {4.2 miles northwest, in Little Rock} was dedicated in November 2006.
+A site 4.6 miles southwest, in Little Rock, had been plotted for a SUMMIT MALL project in 1987.
 The land was eventually developed as the SHACKLEFORD CROSSING lifestyle center, which opened in October 2007.
 The third lifestyle venue in the region, PROMENADE AT CHENAL {6.5 miles west, in Little Rock}, was dedicated in 2011.

 Chattanooga's CBL & Associates Properties acquired PARK PLAZA in June 2004.
 They embarked on an interior and exterior refurbishment in February 2006.
 Referred to as the "grand scale" renovation, it was completed in November 2006, when a (25,000 square foot) Forever 21 opened for business.
 By this time, the original floor orientation of the complex had been simplified.
 The old Garden Level was now the First Level.
 Above this were the Second Level and Third Level.